alanb128/ha-panel/README.md

 - All of the LEDs and switches are connected directly to various Pi GPIO pins.
 (I'm using lgpio/rpi-lgpio for GPIO access)
 - Everything else is connected via I2C Qwiic connectors

+## Software Notes

+Commands are sent to Home Assistant (when buttons are pressed) via the Home Assistant REST API: https://developers.home-assistant.io/docs/api/rest/
+All the code is written in Python, and the [Requests](https://requests.readthedocs.io/en/latest/) library is used to call the API.

+The LEDs are updated based on real time updates from Home Assistant using Python and the web socket API: https://developers.home-assistant.io/docs/api/websocket